Global well-posedness for intermediate NLS with nonvanishing conditions at infinity: Local well-posedness

-We can prove the continuity of the evolution in $\mathcal{Z}^k_\rho$ for $\phi\in \mathcal{Z}^k_\rho$ in a similar manner; we omit the proof.
+We can prove $u\in C([0,T_*];\mathcal{Z}^k)$ for $\phi\in \mathcal{Z}^k$ if $k\geq 3$ in a similar manner; we omit the proof.
 In particular, this concludes the proof of Theorem~\ref{thm:LWP}.
-To prove the claim, we may adapt an argument due to Bona--Smith \cite{Bona-Smith} or the idea of frequency envelope due to Tao \cite{Tao-2001, Ifrim-Tataru, Burq} to the non-vanishing solutions in $\mathcal{Z}^2_\rho$. \footnote{~The abstract theorem in \cite{Burq} does not seem to apply directly to our problem, since $\mathcal{Z}^2_\rho$ is not a vector space.} Here, we outline an adaptation of the latter method.
+To prove the claim, we may adapt an argument due to Bona--Smith \cite{Bona-Smith} or the idea of frequency envelope due to Tao \cite{Tao-2001, Ifrim-Tataru, Burq} to the nonvanishing solutions in $\mathcal{Z}^2$. \footnote{~The abstract theorem in \cite{Burq} does not seem to apply directly to our problem, since $\mathcal{Z}^2$ is not a vector space.} Here, we outline an adaptation of the latter idea.